-Now celebrating nearly 35 years of service to Americans residing abroad, ACA has held unwavering positions on several issues directly affecting citizens residing abroad: Children's citizenship, Medicare, Social Security, Taxation, Voting, and Congressional representation.
+Now celebrating over 35 years of service to Americans residing abroad, ACA has held unwavering positions on several issues directly affecting citizens residing abroad: Children's citizenship, Medicare, Social Security, Taxation, Voting, and Congressional representation.

 ACA proposes two complementary changes to US tax laws as they apply to overseas residents: